OSHA Sound Levels

 - Provide PPE for hearing protection:

-- Ensure that workers have the hearing protection based upon each individual employee's fit, and the manufacturer's testing, such that the required level of protection is provided.
+- Ensure that workers have the hearing protection based upon each employee's fit, and the manufacturer's testing, such that the required level of protection is provided.

 - Provide employees with training on how to properly use and care for the PPE.